August 12, 1935 -

 As the final notes of Taps lingered in the air, Alva Joseph Brodin’s soul made its way to that point where the horizon meets the sunset and crossed over to the next life.

+A family celebration of life will be held at a later date.
 Donations in his memory to Hospice of Spokane (PO Box 2215, Spokane, WA 99210) would be appreciated.